Office of the Lieutenant Governor

 The Office of the Lieutenant Governor and Government House are financially supported by federal, provincial and non-public funding.

-Annually, the Honourable Judith Guichon, 29th Lieutenant Governor of British Columbia, produces a statement about the activities of the Office and Government House.
-The statement highlights the roles of the Lieutenant Governor, her priority programs and the support of the Office and the Government House Foundation.
+The Office of the Lieutenant Governor has produced statements about the activities of the Office and Government House.
+The statement highlights the roles of the Lieutenant Governor, her priority programs and the support of the Office and the Government House Foundation: